sujan7a/parsley-js-easy-installation/README.md

 # Parsley js easy installation
-add parsley js easily on your html form with request argument
+Add parsley js easily on your html form with request argument

-argument list <br>
+Argument list <br>
-required: true or flase <br>
+Required: true or flase <br>
-type: text, email, url, integer, digits, check <br>
+Type: text, email, url, integer, digits, check <br>
-minlength: any number <br>
+Minlength: any number (leave it blank if u dont need any min length) <br>
-maxlength: any number <br>
+Maxlength: any number (leave it blank if u dont need any max length)<br>